yichiliao/openbo/README.md

 ## 4. Meta-BO training and testing

-**Purpose:** Describe the **meta-BO loop** in-repo: define a task family and split, train on source tasks (e.g. scratch BO saving GPs and trajectories), then evaluate transfer methods such as TAF on held-out tasks using the same benchmark scripts as §2–3.
+Here we describe the **meta-BO loop** in-repo: define a task family and split, train on source tasks (e.g. scratch BO saving GPs and trajectories), then evaluate transfer methods such as TAF on held-out tasks using the same benchmark scripts as §2–3.

 Generally meta-Bayesian optimization workflow follows these three steps:
 - Step 1: Generate a family of tasks using the same base function, and then split the training tasks and testing tasks.